Biden blames others for swift collapse in Afghanistan, defends his decision to withdraw troops

 “I am President of the United States of America, and the buck stops with me,” he said.

 “I am deeply saddened by the facts we now face.
-But I do not regret my decision to end America’s warfighting in Afghanistan and maintain a laser-focus on our counterterrorism missions there and in other parts of the world.”
+But I do not regret my decision to end America’s warfighting in Afghanistan and maintain a laser focus on our counterterrorism missions there and in other parts of the world.”

 But even as he asserted his ultimate responsibility for events in Afghanistan, the president spread blame for the response to others.